Quality-constrained Entropy Maximization Policy Optimization for LLM Diversity: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable capabilities in natural language generation, achieving human-level performance in tasks such as language understanding and commonsense reasoning\citep{Qwen3,deepseek-r1,dubey2024llama}.
-Despite their powerful generative abilities, a critical issue has rapidly gained attention among researchers: output diversity \citep{li2025preserving,murthy2024one,padmakumar2023does,slocum2025diverse,sun2025curiosity,xu2025understanding,kirk2023understanding}.
-Generative diversity refers to the capacity of an LLM to produce text that captures the nuances and variations inherent in human expression.
-In many applications—particularly those without a single "correct" answer, such as creative writing—it is essential for LLMs to generate a broad range of valid and varied text outputs.
-A lack of diversity may result in monotonous and homogeneous content, ultimately limiting the models' applicability across downstream tasks.
+Large language models (LLMs) have demonstrated remarkable capabilities in natural language generation, achieving human-level performance in tasks such as language understanding and commonsense reasoning~\citep{Qwen3,deepseek-r1,dubey2024llama}.
+Despite these advances, output diversity has emerged as a critical concern~\citep{li2025preserving,murthy2024one,padmakumar2023does,slocum2025diverse,sun2025curiosity,xu2025understanding,kirk2023understanding}.
+Generative diversity refers to the ability of an LLM to produce varied and nuanced text that reflects the richness of human expression, which is particularly important in open-ended tasks without a single correct answer.
+Insufficient diversity can lead to a narrow concentration of high-probability outputs, reducing creativity and informativeness while overlooking equally valid alternatives.
+This not only limits the model’s effectiveness in applications such as creative generation, but may also reinforce dominant patterns in the data, hindering robustness and generalization across diverse scenarios.

-After pre-training, LLMs typically use alignment methods to enhance their instruction-following capabilities.
-However, recent research indicates that while alignment methods—including Supervised Fine-Tuning (SFT), Reinforcement Learning from Human Feedback (RLHF)\citep{rlhf}, and Direct Preference Optimization (DPO) \citep{dpo}—significantly improve the quality, usefulness, and safety of model outputs, they are widely observed to reduce the diversity of the content generated by LLMs \citep{li2025preserving, slocum2025diverse, xu2025understanding}.
-For instance, RLHF tends to produce outputs that are more detectable, lengthy, and repetitive \citep{xu2025understanding}.
-It has been observed to decrease the entropy of the output distribution \citep{padmakumar2023does} and flatten conceptual diversity relative to the base model.